International Travel Support

 - CDC Warning Level 2 (Practice Enhanced Precautions) are associated with increased health risk to the traveler and would be reviewed through International Travel Risk Advisory Group.

-- CDC Warning Level 3 (Avoid Nonessential Travel) are not permitted and would be referred to the Travel Risk Advisory Group for review as exception.
+- CDC Warning Level 3 (Avoid Nonessential Travel) are not permitted and would be referred to the International Travel Risk Advisory Group for review as exception.

 - AIG Risk Indicators that address crime, terrorism, conflict, political, infrastructure, kidnapping, corruption, civil unrest, and cyber issues.